 - How do I start using Kubernetes?
 Install the system on a supported platform such as Red Hat, SUSE, CentOS, Fedora Server, Ubuntu Server, etc., and you'll have access to kubernetes, kubernetes-client, kubernetes-master, kubernetes-node, and more.

 Kubernetes is an open source system that allows you to run containers across multiple hosts, effectively offering the co-location of containers, service discovery, and replication control.
 It was originally called K8s and was designed by Google and donated to the Cloud Native Computing Foundation.

 The primary functions of Kubernetes are:

 - schedule, start, manage, and scale containers across multiple hosts; and

 - add a higher-level API to define how containers are logically grouped to define container pools and handle load balancing.

-- Deploy containers and manage rollout control: With this complex system you can describe your containers and define how many you want in a single deployment.
-Kubernetes will not only manage the running of those containers (even across multiple hosts), but it will also handle deploying changes (e.g., updating images, changing variables, etc.) to your containers.
+- Deploy containers and manage rollout control: With this complex system you can describe your containers and/or pods and define how many you want in a single deployment.
+Kubernetes will not only manage the running of those containers or pods (even across multiple hosts), but it will also handle deploying changes (e.g., updating images, changing variables, etc.) to your containers.